Dr Mary Kilcline Cody

 History of Malaysia and Singapore, empire in Southeast Asia, expatriate/settler societies, British in Malaya, French in Malaya, microhistory, murder trials, public inquiries, colonial law and society in Southeast Asia, the lives and fiction of W. Somerset Maugham and Henri Fauconnier.

-Mary is an historian in the School of Culture, History and Language in the College of Asia and the Pacific.
+I am an historian of colonial Southeast Asia in the School of Culture, History and Language in the College of Asia and the Pacific.

-Her doctoral dissertation The Trial of Mrs Proudlock: Law, Government and Society in British Malaya, 1911 is a literary and forensic deconstruction of a sensational murder trial that rocked the outwardly staid world of colonial Malaya one hundred years ago.
-See article in The Canberra Times about this research.
+My book manuscript - The Trial of Mrs Proudlock: Law, Government and Society in British Malaya, 1911 - (forthcoming) -is a literary and forensic deconstruction of a sensational murder trial that rocked the outwardly staid world of colonial Malaya one hundred years ago.